odoo/documentation/content/developer/howtos/create_reports.rst

 .. tip::
    A common mistake in SQL views is not considering the duplication of certain data due to table JOINs.
-This can lead to miscounting when using a field's `group_operator` and/or the pivot view.
+This can lead to miscounting when using a field's `aggregator` and/or the pivot view.
 It is best to test your SQL view with sufficient data to ensure the resulting field values are as you expect.